LightJack05/CrunchBound/README.md

 # CrunchBound

 CrunchBound is a game made with SDL3 in C++.
+The game can be run on x86_64 Linux Systems, provided that the GLIBC version is compatible with the build (see **Installation** for more information).

 ## How to play
 You have to handle the crunch!
-Collect coffee to prevent your Coffee Meter from dropping to 0, and avoid bugs at the same time!
+Collect coffee to prevent your Coffee Meter from dropping to 0 and avoid bugs at the same time!
 If you hit a bug, it's game over, nobody has time to fix them!

 ## Controls